 Playlist Ideas For A Productive Work Day

-I do acknowledge that we all have different preferences, so expect that my list will not necessarily coincide with yours, but here I try to make as diverse a selection as possible:
+I do acknowledge that we all have different preferences, so expect that my list will not necessarily coincide with yours, but as you'll see below, I try to make as diverse a selection as possible.

 On my list: My favorites from YG family, including ultimate oppa GD, Taeyang, Big Bang, 2NE1, CL, Black Pink, and Epik High.
 Also try old-school Super Junior.

 All-knowing guys and girls tend to dismiss K-fans like me (or us, yay!) and quickly point out that we're silly for listening to songs we don't understand the lyrics to.
 Well, it's exactly why it works for me, especially when I'm writing or having to concentrate on a task.
 I prefer not knowing the lyrics so I'm not tempted to sing along.
 I mean, wouldn't that be embarrassing when you're in a co-working space?
 Only a bit of head-nodding and foot-tapping is acceptable.

 On my list: Carla Bruni, Joe Dassin's Les Champs-Élysées.

 Or you may try Italian, German, what have you.
 A foreign language-themed playlist shares the same sensibilities as the K-pop one.
 You won't understand the lyrics (unless you're fluent in it!) so you use it primarily as background music.

 Music from overseas also makes it feel like being transported to someplace else, which comes in especially handy if where you're at now isn't exactly where you want to be.

 On my list: Smashmouth, LFO, Third Eye Blind, all the boy bands and the girl bands, the pop sensations, the list is endless.